18-SP-Web-Design/lab-10-enterprising-kris-kolkin/README.md

 * When the menu button is pressed, the menu bar will animate, so that it comes in to a width of 160px and pushes the main body content of the page over by the same amount.
     * Make this a toggle, so that pressing it again causes the menu to disappear.
 * When you click any button below a picture of a ship:
-    * The other ships disappear (using some sort of jquery animation
+    * The other ships disappear (using some sort of jquery animation)
     * All buttons disappear so the choice is "permanent"

+A working example will be shown in class

 Push your repository back here when finished.